 The refund policy for non-degree-seeking students is the same as that for degree-seeking students.
-Official "drop" forms may be obtained from the Office of the Registrar.
+Written email confirmation maybe sent to registrar@cmcc.edu or an official "drop" form may be obtained from the Office of the Registrar.
 Properly completed and dated "drop" forms must be in the Office of the Registrar prior to the end of the "refund period" above for the applicable course(s).
-The Office of the Registrar will notify the Business Office of all approved course withdrawals.
 Refunds usually require two to four weeks for processing.